vuejs/awesome-vue/README.md

   - [Atiiv](https://atiiv.com) - An app aimed for personal trainers and their clients.
   - [Statamic](https://statamic.com)
   - [Embalses!](http://embalses.azurewebsites.net/) - A tool to report water dam level using the U.S. Geological Survey database.
-  - [TravelMap](http://clem.travelmap.fr) - A simple way for travellers to create a blog based on a Map.
+  - [TravelMap](http://clem.travelmap.fr) - A simple way for travelers to create a blog based on a Map.
   - [Proper Cloth Shirt Builder](https://propercloth.com/design-a-shirt) - Custom shirt builder.
   - [CheckIt](https://check-it.io)
   - [Reddit News](https://github.com/Mati365/reddit-news) - A browser extension which show notifications and news from reddit.